Note: To download the Thanksgiving Checklist and Cooking Schedule printables, look for the yellow download boxes partway down this page!

 8. Eliminate Gravy Lumps

-There’s no excuse for lumpy gravy when fixing takes about two seconds!
-Just run your finished gravy through a fine mesh sieve or strainer to remove the lumps and ensure your gravy is silky-smooth.
+There’s no excuse for lumpy gravy when cooking, especially when it only takes a few seconds to fix it.
+Just run your finished gravy through a fine-mesh sieve or strainer to remove the lumps and ensure your gravy is silky-smooth.

 9. Rescue Mashed Potatoes